rydmike/flex_color_scheme/README.md

 ```

 You can now start using `FlexColorScheme` V4 based color schemes and theming
 in your application.

-The easiest way to do so is to use one of the 36 built-in color schemes.
+A quick way to do so is to try one of the 36 built-in
+color schemes.
 The schemes have enums that you can use to refer to them.

-Please see the default example for a thorough, but quick guide on how to use
+Please see the default example for a thorough, quick guide on how to use
 **all** the properties in FlexColorScheme.
-To try it on your own, create a
+To try it on your own from scratch,
-default Flutter counter app, add the FlexColorScheme import and modify 1
+create a default Flutter counter app.
+Add the FlexColorScheme import and modify
-line of code and add two lines as shown below.
+one line of code and add two lines as shown below.

 Here we use the  **"Oh Mandy red"** color scheme that is represented by `enum`
 value `FlexScheme.mandyRed`.
 We set the `MaterialApp.themeMode` to